There are two varieties of Kyoto-based rice suitable for making sake: Iwai (sake specific rice) and Kyo-no-kagayaki (sake rice［1］)

-Almost twenty years later, the desire to produce Kyoto-origin sake emerged among sake breweries and the second revival of Iwai was completed in 1992.
-However Kyoto Prefectual Agricultural Research Institute no longer held the rice seed so these were provided by Kyoto Prefectural University.
-At the same time of this revival project, research commenced to reduce the plant height from up to 1.2m (compared with the 70cm of the most famous food rice, koshihikari) and achieve heavier senryujyu for better yield.
+Almost twenty years later, the desire to produce Kyoto-origin sake emerged among sake breweries, and the second revival of Iwai was completed in 1992.
+However, Kyoto Prefectural Agricultural Research Institute no longer held the rice seed so these were provided by Kyoto Prefectural University.
+At the same time as this revival project, research commenced to reduce the plant height from up to 1.2m (compared with the 70-90cm of the most famous food rice, koshihikari) and achieve heavier senryujyu for better yield.
 Since 1999, one particular strain has been selected from 18,200 potential candidates as the ideal variety of Iwai.
 It has a lower height of 1-1.1m and heavier senryujyu than the original.